MicrosoftDocs/data-integration/data-integration/vnet/overview.md

 ---
 title: What is a virtual network (VNet) data gateway (Preview)
-description: virtual network (VNet) data gateway helps you to connect from Microsoft Cloud services to your Azure data services within a VNet without the need of an on-premises data gateway.
+description: Virtual network (VNet) data gateway helps you to connect from Microsoft Cloud services to your Azure data services within a VNet without the need of an on-premises data gateway.
 author: arthiriyer
 ms.reviewer: kvivek
 ms.prod: on-premises-data-gateway